terraform-google-modules/terraform-google-sap/modules/sap_hana/README.md

  You may use the following gcloud commands:
    `gcloud projects add-iam-policy-binding <project-id> --member=serviceAccount:<service-account-email> --role=roles/storage.objectViewer`

-3. When configuring the module, use this newly created service account's email, to set the `service_account` input variable.
+3. When configuring the module, use this newly created service account's email, to set the `service_account_email` input variable.

 [^]: (autogen_docs_start)